dtaht/rtod/README.md

 ## rtod -r 2048

-This starts to stress out the the local route distribution mechanism over wifi multicast.
+This starts to stress out local route distribution mechanisms over wifi multicast, and the protocol itself.

 ## rtod -r 4096

-At this level the local babel daemon tends to run out of cpu.
+At this level the local network daemon tends to run out of cpu on just merging in the local kernel table.
+Other daemons interpreting the protocol begin to struggle also.

+Low end ARM and MIPs CPUs get very warm.

-## rtod -r 20000
+## rtod -r 10000

-This tends to completely crash the local daemon with "interesting" results on the rest of the network.
+This tends to completely heat the local daemon with "interesting" results on the rest of the network.
 Multicast becomes a huge bottleneck.
+Updates lag 10s of seconds, even minutes, behind.

 Other daemons strain to keep up.
 Bad things happen.

 Did I mention you should not run this on a production network?

+In most of my tests thus far, anything about 2000 total routes begins to degrade the connectivity of a network severely.
+With some tuning, I've got babeld to about 5k routes but it is still barely hanging on at that level, and slow multicast drops off almost completely.

+## rtod -r 64000

+Don't do this.

-# Uses - with other routers in the loop
+# Uses: with other routers in the loop

 Given that I have many routers, I push tests to them via pdsh.
 With a smaller number of local route tables, they will generate distinct routes based on their hostnames, and not cpu bottleneck on getting routes out of the kernel.

 ````
-pdsh -g chips rtod -r 256
+pdsh -g chips rtod -r 128 # push out 512 routes total to my 4 "c.h.i.p"s.
 ````

+This is a better test of what actually happens with multiple routers in play, in multiple places, and more complex scenarios can be easily simulated.
+I have one with 32 simulated routers over a network diameter of 12 hops and 3k routes, for example.

 # Uses: Anycast emulation